Darexsh/Screen_Dimming/README.md

 * 📱 Uses a dedicated **Foreground Service** for overlay rendering.

-* 🎚️ Intensity and language preferences are stored locally via **SharedPreferences**.
+* 🎚️ Intensity, color filter, and language preferences are stored locally via **SharedPreferences**.

 * 🔔 Notification controls are implemented with **NotificationCompat** actions.